nanzhinet/Banner/README.md

 ### NMS Support
 We do support using Spigot's net.minecraft.server classes.
-Classes and Fields will automatically remap to their intermediary counterparts in runtime, but it will not change plugins at all, so don't worried about the plugin files will be changed to unsafe
+Classes and Fields will automatically remap to their intermediary counterparts in runtime, but it will not change plugins at all, so don't worry about the plugin files will be changed to unsafe

 ## Installation (for Linux)
 - You'll need `wget` and `curl`